-Home to more than 7,000 businesses and 168,000 residents, Maidstone already represents a powerhouse for growth and a popular business location.
+Home to more than 7,000 businesses and nearly 172,000 residents, Maidstone already represents a powerhouse for growth and a popular business location.
 It has a high business start up rate (at 77 business starts per 10,000 residents aged 16 to 64) indicating that the Borough plays an important role as an incubator of new businesses and innovation; and those businesses that do start in Maidstone have a strong chance of survival.

 The pace of business growth has, however, been lagging behind Kent, South East and UK averages over recent years; between 2009 and 2018 the Borough's business base increased by 18%, representing a lower level of growth than recorded across Kent (20%), the South East (20%) and UK (26%) during this period.
-We also know from our business surveys that many are suffering significant disruption as a result of Covid-19, with ongoing restrictions and social distancing measures effectively forcing some key industries such as hospitality, recreation and retail to temporarily 'shut down'.
+We also know from our business surveys that many are suffering significant disruption as a result of Covid-19, with ongoing restrictions effectively forcing key industries such as hospitality, recreation and retail to temporarily 'shut down'.
 The short term focus of our strategy must therefore be on business survival and resilience as they gradually adapt to the 'new normal', recasting and evolving the local business support offer as Maidstone's business base transitions from 'restart' to 'recovery' and eventual growth.
-Local intelligence suggests that businesses are increasingly seeking support around ongoing changes to Covid-19 operational restrictions, EU Transition and help to start-up a new business in response to the growing redundancy situation.
+Local intelligence suggests that businesses are seeking support around ongoing changes to Covid-19 operational restrictions, EU Transition and help to start-up a new business in response to the growing redundancy situation.

 We want to offer a welcoming environment to entrepreneurs by providing the required facilities and floorspace, together with the opportunities to integrate in wider business networks and supply chains and take advantage of the agglomeration economies that already exist in Maidstone to thrive.
 Recent years have seen the Borough's stock of business space gradually decline, for instance with local office space reducing by 17% between 2001 and 2019, driven more recently by Permitted Development Rights which has impacted Maidstone town centre's office role in particular.
-We need to reverse this trend through a proactive strategy that enforces our credentials as an attractive business location and provides flexibility to cater for changing business space needs as a result of Covid-19 and increasingly agile working practices.
+We need to reverse this trend through a proactive strategy that enforces our credentials as an attractive central business location, providing flexibility to cater for increasingly agile working practices.